LiDAR, GNSS and IMU Sensor Fine Alignment through Dynamic Time Warping to Construct 3D City Maps: Results

 \subsubsection{Intersection-Based Alignment Evaluation}

 The alignment of the intersections provides key insight into the local geometric consistency of the 3D city maps.
 We assess spatial accuracy by matching centroids extracted from skeletonized LiDAR maps with those from a georeferenced reference.
-Figure~\ref{fig:intersection-location} shows the distribution of 51 intersections in Perth CBD.
 Figures~\ref{fig:intersection-NDT} and \ref{fig:intersection-U} compare the results of the LiDAR-only method and the proposed framework.
 Green points indicate ground-truth centroids; red points show those extracted from reconstructed maps.
 The baseline shows clear misalignments, especially at complex or peripheral junctions due to accumulated drift.
 Our proposed method yields close centroid correspondence, indicating higher alignment accuracy.
 Alignment is quantified using four metrics: centroid offset (CO, in meters), mean orientation deviation (MOD, in degrees), local envelope error (LEE, maximum deviation within a 10\,m radius), and standard deviation (SD) of centroid offset.

 Table~\ref{tab:intersection_metrics} summarizes results for 15 selected intersections, with percentage improvements shown in the right most columns.
 Table~\ref{tab:alignment_stats_summary} summarizes average centerline and intersection alignment metrics across all test sequences.
 The proposed approach reduces centroid offset by 61.5\%, orientation deviation by 55.1\%, and LEE by 59.4\% over the baseline.
 These improvements are most pronounced at challenging junctions and map boundaries.
 Accurate intersection alignment supports critical tasks such as trajectory planning, and robust localization.
 These results demonstrate the effectiveness of the proposed GNSS-constrained fusion framework.